 Q16.
 Do you have medical services?

-We do not have doctors or nurses on site.
-This means that staff cannot write or provide prescriptions.
-If you require urgent medical attention during your stay, you may be referred to the Hotel Dieu Hospital site’s Urgent Care Centre, or the Kingston General Hospital site’s Emergency Department.
+A Nurse Practitioner is available weekdays (Monday to Friday) to provide medical care for concerns related to acute withdrawal, or other health/medical concerns.
+If you require urgent medical attention during your stay, or if our Nurse Practioner is unavailable, you may be referred to the Hotel Dieu Hospital site’s Urgent Care Centre or the Kingston General Hospital site’s Emergency Department.

 Q17.
 Can I bring cannabis with me?